 top of page

-Almost every week, I am contacted by someone who is experiencing a role change imposed on them, considering changing roles or would like to be more effective in their role.
+Almost every week, I am contacted by someone experiencing a role change imposed on them, considering changing roles, or would like to be more effective in their role.

 The conversation begins at a high level, summarising what is occurring and the options.
 If the nature of the chat remains at that level, it feels very clinical and doesn’t serve the person I am speaking with as well as it could.
-In most instances, we end up taking a holistic approach, and sometimes the PERMA model by Martin Seligman (a forefather of Positive Psychology) based on decades of research, is very useful.
+In most instances, we take a holistic approach, and sometimes, the PERMA model by Martin Seligman (a forefather of Positive Psychology), based on decades of research, is beneficial.

 What does PERMA incorporate?